The digital exhibitions are composed of three parts.

-In this section, we shall present various case studies that took place in the course of the SHAREX Project.
-The aim is to show concrete applications of the concept of digital curation, and how it can provide a totally new experience for the visitors of a museum.
+In this section, various case studies are presented that took place in the course of the SHAREX Project and that were used to augment the experience for the visitors of a museum.

 The video introduces a selection of the works presented in Japan which are in the public domain.